 - How are investors getting information?

-- How are their requests being met?
+- How are their requests being handled and their needs met?

-As a trusted advisor, we look at the big picture to understand what differentiation means to our customers and then collaborate to establish the processes and systems/tools to make it happen.
+As a trusted advisor, Altvia looks at the big picture to understand what differentiation means to each customer.
+Then, we collaborate with them to establish the processes and systems/tools to help them achieve it.